gethinode/hinode/README.md

 - [PageSpeed Insights][pagespeed]
 - [Mozilla Observatory][observatory]

-Hinode is a clean blog theme for [Hugo][hugo_url], an open-source static site generator.
+Hinode is a clean blog theme for [Hugo][hugo], an open-source static site generator.
 Based on the [Bootstrap 5][bootstrap] framework, the rendered site is fast, secure, and responsive.
 Hinode uses [FlexSearch][flexsearch] to enable full text search across your site.
 Finally, the theme uses [Node Package Manager][npm] to automate the build process and to keep track of dependencies.

 Additional features include:
 * Comments